spdrnl/kgworkflow/README.md

 sparql-select -q test/resources/sparql/s-p-o.sparql -i test/resources/ttl/toy.ttl -o output/out.csv
 ```

-This command line tool is part of the Python source code files.
+This command line tool is created using the Python source code files.
+Command line tools can handily integrate with taskfile.
+If you upload your package to PyPI, then after installation these tools become automatically available to other developers.

 ## Getting your feet wet